-Edward P. Kelley, Chief Executive Officer
+Robert J. Watson, Chief Executive Officer

-Leigh Mahoney works to ensure the quality and efficacy of the RFK Children’s Action Corps’ educational and treatment programming.
+Leigh Mahoney works to ensure the quality and efficacy of RFK Children’s Action Corps’ people and programs.
 After spending the last three decades in various leadership roles in education and human services, she believes in the power of removing obstacles for children and families marginalized by disability, trauma, and disadvantage.
 She has extensive experience in designing and implementing programming in the special education, child welfare, and juvenile justice systems, and has worked in settings ranging from schools to residential programs and those in the community.
 Leigh is a licensed teacher and special education administrator.
 She holds a B.A. from Westfield State University and a M.Ed. from American International College.

 Cecilia M. Roddy, Vice President of Development and External Affairs